kfactory-dev/handbook/README.md

 Meetings:
 * **Tribe Gathering:** a long (2hrs - a full day) share the roadmap and discuss product vision, as needed, at least every 2 months.
 * **Tribe Retrospective:** monthly meeting to come together and reflect on our process and how we work together
-* **Epic:** keep it short, use this meeting to update external people on the progress, the decisions that have been made or still need to be made and bring up any topics for discussions.
+* **Epic Review:** keep it short, use this meeting to update external people on the progress, the decisions that have been made or still need to be made and bring up any topics for discussions.
 Any stakeholders as well as other people that work on tangential topics should be invited to attend.
-* **Shipped Meeting:**
+* **Shipped Meeting:** A meeting to share the stuff that has been shipped with the tribe.
+Show off what you've done.
-* **Tribe Grooming:** (working title - @lucasvo finds a better name): biweekly.
-Also, @lucasvo and @pstehlik meet in the off-weeks to prepare the unplanned tickets for the grooming.
+* **House Keeping:** biweekly.
+If neccessary, circles and management can meet in the off-weeks to prepare the unplanned tickets for the meeting.
-* **Standup** (tribe-level for now): Daily
+* **Standup** (tribe-level for now): Daily standup to get a pulse on things, mention blockers and keep in sync.

 Work inside of circles:
 Feel free to structure the work as needed.
 Some efforts might require more structure while others less.
 If you want to create a slack channel for your circle, feel free to do so.
 If you'd rather do daily standups, you can do that.